 About the program

-IBM Global University Program’s Academic Awards scale from an individual faculty member’s research to much larger university-based concepts and programs.
-IBM Global University Programs does not limit proposal ideas within rigid frameworks or requests for proposals.
+Academic Awards scale from an individual faculty member’s research to much larger university-based concepts and programs.
 For an idea of what the program considers within its interest, please refer to these research areas:

 The IBM Academic Award program fosters collaboration between researchers at leading universities and IBM Researchers and Technologists worldwide.
 IBM Academic Awards can also promote curriculum innovation to stimulate growth in emerging academic disciplines.
 IBM Academic Awards can consist of hardware, software, services, IBM Cloud access, and cash components.
 IBM Academic Awards are not contracts, and intellectual property belongs to the university.
 There can be no impending or ongoing commercial work related to the IBM Academic Award application.

-To qualify for an IBM Global University Program Academic Award, the nominee must be a full-time professor at an accredited university that has a PhD or Masters’ program in the nominee’s field.
+To qualify for an Academic Award, the nominee must be a full-time professor at an accredited university that has a PhD or Masters’ program in the nominee’s field.
 Candidates must have outstanding contributions in their field, or in the case of junior faculty, show unusual promise.
 All IBM Academic Award proposals must be submitted by IBM employees who collaborate with faculty members, or the institution, on a technical or research basis.
-For faculty that are interested in pursuing a nomination for an IBM Global University Program Academic Award but with limited IBM contacts, IBM Global University Programs recommends building relationships with IBM through many of the outreach programs found on www.ibm.com.
+For faculty that are interested in pursuing a nomination for an Academic Award but with limited IBM contacts, IBM recommends building relationships with IBM through many of the outreach programs found on www.ibm.com.
 If there is any future mutual interest in collaboration, your enlarged circle of IBM contacts could be eligible to seek sponsorship and initiate a nomination for you.
-IBM Global University Programs does not accept unsolicited requests for IBM Academic Awards.
-IBM provides a limited number of awards each year at its discretion.
-No guarantee of an IBM Academic Award , implied or otherwise, is made by IBM.
-All IBM Academic Award nomination applications are evaluated through a rigorous, multi-stage process.
+IBM does not accept unsolicited external requests for IBM Academic Awards.
+IBM provides a limited number of awards each year at its discretion, and universities are capped at the number of awards that can be received within a calendar year.
+All IBM Academic Award nomination applications are evaluated through a rigorous, multi-stage process and must comply with program requirements.
+No guarantee of an IBM Academic Award, implied or otherwise, is made by IBM.
 Still have questions?
 See the FAQs for even more information.